-EcoPulse™ is based on a modified Daher TBM turboprop aircraft.
+EcoPulse™ is a light aircraft platform supplied by Daher.
 The standard engine and propeller systems are augmented by six wing-mounted propellers, each of which is driven by 50-kW ENGINeUS™ electric motors powered by batteries or an auxiliary power unit.

 The demonstrator is developed in partnership with Daher and Safran.
 The partners contribute the following: